 November 30, 1924 – Shirley Chisholm

-During her race to become President of the United States, Chisholm was the first candidate for any office that I worked for on their campaign, putting in hours on the telephone and knocking on doors.
-I had just turned 18-years-old and I would be among the first in my age group to vote in a presidential election.
+Shirley Chisholm was the first candidate for any office that I voted for, putting in hours on the telephone and knocking on doors when she was running for President of The United States.
+I had just turned 18 years old and I would be among the first in my age group to vote in a presidential election.
 I was excited about the responsibility.
 I took it seriously and really looked the choices over.
 And, I believed that change was possible.
 I was so idealistic.

 During her decades-long political career, Chisholm established a lot of firsts.
 She began as a community activist and an educator-turned-Congressperson from the Brooklyn neighborhood of Bedford-Stuyvesant.